HOPE is for everyone.

 How we’re building and fostering inclusion across our Network

 Boys Hope Girls Hope has a longstanding commitment to diversity.
-As an organization, we are dedicated to creating avenues for authentic dialogue within our community and with our partner organizations about how we can better understand each other’s experiences, and help to create new solutions for true equity, inclusion and opportunity.
-Click on an image below to learn more.
+As an organization, we are dedicated to creating avenues for authentic dialogue within our community and with our partner organizations about how we can better understand each other’s experiences, and help to create new solutions for true equity, inclusion, and opportunity.

-ALL In is an ongoing Boys Hope Girls Hope signature program where scholars, collegian coaches, team members, volunteers and young people from other youth-serving organizations gather virtually for 10 weeks to investigate their own identities, talk about and research systemic issues in their communities, and plan meaningful service projects to address them.
-Learn more about ALL In and watch the video below.
+ALL In is an ongoing Boys Hope Girls Hope signature program where scholars, collegian coaches, team members, volunteers, and young people from other youth-serving organizations gather virtually for 10 weeks to investigate their own identities, talk about and research systemic issues in their communities, and plan meaningful service projects to address them.
+Learn more about ALL In.

 TEAM AND BOARD MEMBER TRAINING